 ---|---|

-VMs, encrypted with Azure Key Vault |
+VMs, encrypted using Azure Key Vault with access policies |

 |